chilkari/ts-expression-evaluator/README.md

   the string expression into the important bits (_operands_ and _operators_) which make up the expression.
-* **Evaluate**: Next those tokens should be organized into some structure that allows solving which honors proper order or operations.
+* **Evaluate**: Next those tokens should be organized into some structure that allows solving which honors proper order of operations.
 This is where it gets interesting!
 There are several ways to approach the solution.
 * **Return**: Finally, return the result.

-## Evaluation
+## Candidate Evaluation

 The problem as described is a much-simplified form of a generic expression evaluator.
 It only supports integers, and only the four basic binary operators.